princelab/metriculator/README.md

       cp config/database.yml.example config/database.yml

 You need to edit the `config/database.yml` file so the database paths point to where you want your databases to be stored.
+We'd recommend making the file in the shared storage location if you are running a distributed system.
 The file has `<%ChangeThisVariableBlock %>` where you need to provide a valid path.
 The file does not need to exist yet, but the folder the file will be in does need to exist.
 For example, my development database on line 9 of the file reads:
 `database: /Users/jergason/Dropbox/prince_lab_stuff/rails-metric_site/db/metrics_site_test.db`.
+You'll only really need the production database unless you plan on developing.

 Now we set up the database: